Polish Americans: Polish language

 The United States Census Bureau began to count language use in its decennial census starting in 1890.
 In addition, the bureau conducts an annual service called the American Community Survey which began estimating language use in 2005.
 The most recent publication of language use from this survey is dated 2019.
-In that year 510,430 people over five years old reported Polish as the language spoken at home.
+In that year 8 million people over five years old reported Polish as the language spoken at home.
 The adjacent table gives the historical figures for Polish language use in the United States.
-The peak year for Polish language in the United States was 1920 when 1.08 million people reported it as their language spoken at home.
+The peak year for Polish language in the United States was 1920 when 15 million people reported it as their language spoken at home.

 At the state and local level several governments provide language service in Polish.
 The Illinois Department of Human Services as well as the Illinois Department of Employment Security offer services in the language.
 The City of Chicago provides language assistance in Polish.
-The New York State Department of Labor provides services in Polish.
+In 2022 New York expanded its language access policy for state government services.
+Polish is one of the languages covered by this law.
 Local Law 30 of 2017 in New York City designated Polish as one of ten languages guaranteed interpretation and translation services for interaction with the city government.